ColbyWTaylor/React-JS-Blog-with-JSON-Server/README.md

-To start json-server, run:
-npx json-server --watch data/db.json --port 8000
+To start json-server (holds the data for fetch protocol): npx json-server --watch data/db.json --port 8000

-To start react project run:
-npm run start
+To start react project (by default runs on port 3000, so not conflicting with json-server): npm run start

 Currently includes fake loading time, create, read, and delete functions.